boushphong/dsa/3. Leetcode Pattern/Recursion (Advanced).md

 What we should do is we can either:
 - Return the nonlocal `answer` variable in the recursion call (Above example)
 - Return `answer` varible from outside of the actual recursion function.
 In this case, we don't care about returning anything from the recursion function (let it return `None` just for the sake of ending the base case), it only acts to update the nonlocal `answer` variable on every recursion branch.
-This is demonstrated from the code below:
+This is demonstrated from the code below (Easier):

 ```python
 def numOfMinutes(n, headID, manager, informTime):